ribafish/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 However, having a general-purpose array for storing versions is not very handy: making comparisons or simply converting to string is notoriously inconvenient for arrays.
 Therefore, we decided to replace `IntArray` with a new specialized type, `JvmMetadataVersion`.
 It carries the same three components: `major`, `minor`, and `patch` (with possibility to add new in the future) and provides convenient `equals`, `compareTo`, `toString`, and other methods.
-`KotlinClassMetadata.version` (described below) is exposed as this type.
+`KotlinClassMetadata.version` (described below) is exposed as a value of this type.
 Main migration path here is to replace `KotlinClassMetadata.COMPATIBLE_METADATA_VERSION` with new value with the same meaning: `JvmMetadataVersion.LATEST_STABLE_SUPPORTED`.

 ### Write is now a member method